com-lihaoyi/os-lib/readme.md

 an existing file, see [os.write.over](#oswriteover) or [os.write.append](#oswriteappend).

-By default, this creates any necessary enclosing folders; you can disable this behavior by setting `createFolders = false`
+By default, this doesn't create enclosing folders; you can enable this behavior by setting `createFolders = true`

 ```scala
 os.write(wd / "New File.txt", "New File Contents")